clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 combined$label <- as.factor(combined$label) # label must be converted into a factor since it will be interpreted as a continuous variable, which it is not.
 ```

-Now that we've created this *toy* dataset, let's visualize it and confirm that we've indeed created distinct clusters.
+Now that we’ve created this *toy* dataset, let’s visualize it and
+confirm that we’ve indeed created distinct clusters.

 ``` r
 library(ggplot2)